 - SOFR – Secured Overnight Financing Rate: BGCR + FICC-cleared bilateral repo.

 On 22 June 2017, the ARRC identified the SOFR as its preferred alternative to USD Libor.
 SOFR is an overnight collateralised rate based on daily repo transactions, typically over US$700 billion each day.
 It is calculated using actual transactions in repurchase agreements (repo) versus US Treasuries.
 It encompasses a robust underlying market.
-This overnight rate is a nearly risk-free rate that closely correlate with other money market rates.
-According to New York Fed, it covers multiple repo market segments allowing for future market evolution.
+This overnight rate is a nearly risk-free rate that closely correlates with other money market rates.
+According to the New York Fed, it covers multiple repo market segments allowing for future market evolution.
 SOFR has been officially published since early April 2018.

 Many of the changes required to begin using SOFR are already in progress.
 This includes CME Group supporting SOFR futures trading and swaps clearing, as well as the Financial Accounting Standards Board (FASB) proposing the eligibility of SOFR as a permissible US benchmark interest rate for hedge accounting.
 The CME Group launched new SOFR futures contracts on 7 May 2018.
 On day one of trading, more than 50 entities traded about 3,000 one-month and three-month SOFR futures.